Leap Administration#

 • Totals and subtotals of solver-access times

-• The unit of time scale (for example, daily, monthly, and so forth) as displayed in the Aggregate Time Scale field.
+• The unit-of-time scale (for example, daily, monthly, and so forth) as specified in the Aggregate Time Scale field.
+For example, if Daily is selected, then solver usage is expressed as separate daily totals within the date range.

 The statistics are exported as either an XLSX and CSV file.
 See the spreadsheet column headings for the exact statistics.
 On the Reporting tab, you specify filters for the statistics.

-To configure and generate solver usage reports, go to the Reporting tab and specify the following filter fields:
+To configure and generate solver usage reports, go to the Reporting tab and specify the desired filter fields.

 Tip